raw-bacon/raw-bacon.github.io/README.md

 - [See how I run Rust on a static website](https://github.com/raw-bacon/raw-validity-webapp/)

 ## qp-tikz
-Constructs tikz code of the fiber surface of a quasi-positive braid.
+A very small Python program that constructs tikz code of the fiber surface of a quasi-positive braid.
 You can find the repository [here](https://github.com/raw-bacon/qp-tikz).